This is a named option in the Civil and Environmental Engineering MS.

 Pathway C—Master’s1 (for Students without Engineering Bachelor’s Degrees)

-This program is designed for students without engineering bachelor’s degrees.
-Students will meet with their faculty advisor to determine the courses and total credits required to fulfill the deficiency requirements.
-As a general rule, students with more than 12 credits in deficiencies are not admitted to the program.
-Rather, they are encouraged to enroll as special students until more of their deficiencies are satisfied.
-Some of the deficiency course requirements may be completed after admission.
+This program is designed for students without an engineering bachelor’s degree.
+Prior to beginning the program, the student will meet with their faculty advisor to determine the courses and total credits required to fulfill the deficiency requirements.
+Generally, a student with more than 12 credits in deficiencies is not admitted to the program.
+Rather, they are encouraged to enroll as a University Special student until most of their deficiencies are satisfied.
+Some deficiency course requirements may be completed after admission.
 The exact number of deficiency courses and credits completed before and after admission will be determined by the faculty advisor.
 All prerequisite courses must be taken for a letter grade.
 In addition to the total deficiency credit requirement, Pathway C requires a minimum of 30 credits of graduate work.
-Students can select either a Thesis Pathway or Advanced Independent Study Pathway, consistent with the requirements of Pathway A or Pathway B described above, to complete the non-deficiency requirements of Pathway C. Students should meet with their faculty advisor to determine which pathway is most appropriate for their degree plan.
-Deficiency credits cannot be applied to fulfill the 30 credit degree requirement.
+Students can select either Thesis Pathway A or Advanced Independent Study Pathway B, consistent with the requirements described above, to complete the non-deficiency requirements of Pathway C. Students should meet with their faculty advisor to determine which pathway is most appropriate for their degree plan.
+Deficiency credits cannot satisfy the minimum credit requirement.

 1